Looking for some STEAM activities for your kids? Here is a round-up of some STEAM activities you can try out at home.

 In this activity, kids will learn about the different properties of oil and water.

-In this activity, kids can practice sorting the shells to match the number on the counting mat.
+In STEAM activities, kids can practice sorting the shells to match the number on the counting mat.

 Kids love making homemade musical instruments and this activity shows you how to make homemade pan flutes.
 Kids will be able to explore sounds and make music with the pan flutes they have made.

 This craft activity will teach you how to make colorful 3D paper snails!

 This activity provides 4 recipes on making the ocean slime depending on what ingredients you have at home.
 This is a simple chemistry project where kids can learn about states of matter, viscosity, elasticity, etc, that can be explored with homemade slime.

 In this activity, kids would have to brainstorm how to best design their stick raft from choosing their sticks to tieing them together to create a raft that floats!